Exposure Therapy: Benefits For Mental Health And Anxiety

 Overcome debilitating fears and phobias

 Generally, exposure therapy helps people confront and overcome certain mental health conditions that are primarily characterized by a sense of fear and is designed to prevent further trauma.
-According to the American Psychological Association (APA), a therapist-guided exposure therapy treatment is performed by qualified treatment providers in which psychologists create a safe environment where they can ‘expose’ people to feared objects, activities, and other things they avoid.
+According to the American Psychological Association (APA), a therapist-guided exposure therapy treatment is performed by qualified treatment providers in which they create a safe environment where they can ‘expose’ people to feared objects, activities, and other things they avoid.

 Exposure therapy is a psychological treatment that aims to break negative cycles of avoidance, which may cause a person to feel chronic or intense pain and suffering and may impact their daily functioning due to a specific phobia.

-As people experience the same sounds and sights that they have previously associated with danger or specific phobias, they may become less sensitive to them and will ideally experience a reduction in fear through repeated exposure.
-Exposure therapy work is often considered to be the first line of treatment for several fear-based disorders, and it can significantly change the life of a person who is experiencing one.
+As people experience the same sounds and sights that they have previously associated with danger or specific phobias, they may become less sensitive to them and will ideally experience a reduction in their fear through repeated exposure.
+Exposure therapy work is often considered to be the first line of treatment for several fear-based disorders, and this therapy can significantly change the life of a person who is experiencing one.

-In exposure therapy, participants are presented with stimuli that they typically associate with danger in tiny, incremental steps called an exposure fear hierarchy, which starts with small less intense exposures and moves to moderately difficult exposures before confronting more realistic, real-world exposures.
-A therapist may continue with a systematic review of fear, having participants rank their fear for different feared objects or stimuli.
+In exposure therapy, the participants are presented with stimuli that they typically associate with danger in tiny, incremental steps called an exposure fear hierarchy, which starts with small less intense exposures and moves to moderately difficult exposures before confronting more realistic, real-world exposures.
+A therapist may continue with a systematic review of the fear, having participants rank their fear for different feared objects or stimuli.
 These references may eventually help them decrease their sensitivity to the triggers, enabling them to break the negative associations.

 • Flooding is a technique where the provider will present the most intense or feared version of the stimulus or stimuli first.
 As participants continue with this intervention, the most anxiety-provoking stimuli will often tend to cause less intense reactions over time.